decred/dcrdata/README.md

 ### JSON REST API

 The API serves JSON data over HTTP(S).
 After dcrdata syncs with the blockchain server, by default it will begin listening on `http://0.0.0.0:7777/`.
-This means it starts a web server listening on all network interfaces on port 7777. **All API endpoints are currently prefixed with `/api`** (e.g. `http://localhost:7777/api/stake`), but this may be configurable in the future.
+This means it starts a web server listening on all network interfaces on port 7777.

-Some example endpoints:
+**All API endpoints are currently prefixed with `/api`** (e.g.
+`http://localhost:7777/api/stake`), but this may be configurable in the future.

+#### Endpoint List

 | Best block | |
 | --- | --- |